The One Question Every Homepage Must Answer

 Here is the complete structure of a high-converting small business homepage — 9 sections in the order visitors expect to see them, with priority ratings for each.

-// Small business homepage — complete section map
+// Homepage — section map

 https://yourbusiness.com